pibook/site/_case-study/BCI.md

 ---
 author: pagiatis
-title: "Brain Computer Interface .."
+title: "Brain Computer Interface (BCI)"
 image_url: /images/bci2.jpg
 caption: "Brain-computer interfaces (BCI) are devices that create a direct communication pathway between a brain’s electrical activity and an external output.
 Their sensors capture electrophysiological signals transmitted between the brain’s neurons and relay that information to an external source, like a computer or a robotic limb, which essentially lets a person turn their thoughts into actions."
 categories: